Mehcanic/project-4-frontend/README.md

               db.session.commit()
     ```

 5. After creating the models, I proceeded to create the schema for the application.
-To create the schema, I utilized Marshmallow, which is a Python library used to serialize and deserialize data.
+To create the schema, I utilised Marshmallow, which is a Python library used to serialise and deserialize data.
 It was used to determine tables for the database.
 Here is an example of what the schema for the user looks like:

     ```python
       class UserSchema(ma.SQLAlchemyAutoSchema):